lexicHQ/docs/headchat.md

 ![](headchat.png)

-Paste it to your website in the `head` or at the end of `body` tag.
-That's it, you should now see a familiar chat icon and clicking it will open up the conversation dialog like any other live chat widgets.
+To get the messenger to appear on your web page simply paste the snippet before the `</body>` tag.
+That's it, you should now see the `headchat` icon and clicking on it will open up the conversation dialog.

 ![](pitchbot.png)